I3C (bus): HDR-DDR (double data rate) mode

-The HDR-DDR mode uses double data rate signalling on the SDA line with a 12.5 MHz clock to achieve a 25 Mbit/s raw data rate (20 Mbit/s effective).
+The HDR-DDR mode uses double data rate signaling on the SDA line with a 12.5 MHz clock to achieve a 25 Mbit/s raw data rate (20 Mbit/s effective).
 This requires changing the SDA line while SCK is high, a violation of the I²C protocol, but as the high-going pulse is only 40 ns long, I²C devices will ignore it and thus not notice the violation.

 HDR-DDR accompanies each 16-bit data word with a 2-bit preamble and a 2-bit odd parity postamble, making 20 bits.
 Each word starts with a rising edge on SCK.
 The preamble has three possible states: